 On that note, an even better credit card than Chase Freedom for Costco purchases is the Costco Anywhere Visa, the store’s own co-branded card.
 Issued by Citi, the Anywhere Visa offers 2% cash back at Costco, 3% back on dining and travel, and up to 4% back on gas.
 Plus, its annual fee is $0.

-Chase Freedom bonus categories can be purchases at specific retailers or a particular type of merchant.
+Chase Freedom Flex bonus categories can be purchases at specific retailers or a particular type of merchant.
 There can be more than one bonus category per quarter, too.
-The Chase Freedom bonus categories for April - June 2019 are grocery stores (excluding Walmart and Target) and home improvement stores.
+The Chase Freedom Flex bonus categories for October – December 2020 are PayPal and Walmart.
 No further categories have been announced yet, but you can check Chase’s calendar for updates.
-In the first quarter of 2019, the Chase Freedom bonus categories were gas stations, tolls and drugstores.

 The categories can have exclusions.
 For example, 5% back on gas station purchases doesn’t apply to places that don’t specialize in fueling cars, like a boat marina.
 Plus, earning rewards will depend on how a merchant is categorized, which isn’t under Chase’s control.